makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 # EntityFrameworkCore.Extensions

-Copyright ©2021-2022 Mike King.
+Copyright ©2021-2023 Mike King.
 Licensed using the MIT licence.
 See the License.txt file in the solution root for more information.

 ## Overview

-EntityFameworkCore.Extensions is a set of extension methods for Entity Framework Core primarily for executing SQL commands.
+EntityFameworkCore.Extensions is a set of utility extension methods for Entity Framework Core.

 ## Pre-Requisites

-The library and tests use .Net 6.0 and Entity Framework Core v6.
+The library and tests use .Net 7.0 and Entity Framework Core v7.

 ## Limitations

-* Only SQLite and SQL Server are supported.
-Support for other databases may be added in the future.
+* Only SQLite and SQL Server are currently supported.

-* The DoesExist extensions only support checking if databases and tables exists.
-This may be extended to include other object types such as indexes, views and stored procedures at some point.
+* The DoesExist extensions only currently support checking if databases and tables exists.

-* The exception processing only supports checking for unique constraint failures.
-Other case may be added.
+* The exception processing only currently supports checking for unique constraint failures.

 ## Methods